Dark Mode

 What does this process entail exactly, how long does it take, and who is considered eligible?

-We’ll walk you through the process of filing for an adjustment of status, including eligibility, how long the process takes, the documents you need, fees and more.
+We’ll walk you through the steps of filing for an adjustment of status, including eligibility, how long the process takes, the documents you need, fees, and more.

-Plus, we’ll share how our knowledgeable and compassionate immigration attorneys at Spar & Bernstein can help you throughout the process of obtaining your Green Card, to remain with your loved ones or pursue your dream to live and work in the US.
+Plus, we’ll share how our knowledgeable and compassionate immigration attorneys at Spar & Bernstein can help you obtain your Green Card and remain with your loved ones or pursue your dream to live and work in the U.S.

 Need help with your adjustment of status?